 Cannabis binds to our Endocannabinoid System, a neurotransmitter system that is contained throughout the human body.
 We have natural endocannabinoid receptors (CB1 and CB2) which are found in the nervous and immune systems, and elsewhere.
 There are natural ligands (ions or molecules) that bind to these receptors (anandamide and 2-AG).
 The ECS is known to have a wide range of effects.
 The phytocannabinoids found in the cannabis plant are thought to work through the ECS, as well as and other neurotransmitter systems.
 There is increasing information available about the science of the ECS.

 Anxiety – according to the Medical Cannabis Clinicians Society (MCCS) there is some evidence for the use of a CBD product for anxiety states.
-The MCCS recommend that such prescription is considered before every licenced anti-anxiety medication has been tried although licenced product categories should be prescribed first.
+The MCCS recommends that a CBD prescription is considered before every licenced anti-anxiety medication has been tried, although licenced product categories should be prescribed first.
 Medical CBD products for anxiety are extremely well-tolerated and have a good safety profile.

 Post-traumatic stress disorder (PTSD) - there are many preliminary positive studies for the effective use of medical cannabis in the treatment of